Tamschi/fruit-salad/README.md

 There is no registry, instead targets are engraved directly into the `Dyncast` trait implementation by a derive macro.

 Concrete types can be targeted too, unsafely through reinterpret casts.
-(Subject to `#[deny(unsafe)]`.
+(This is subject to `#[deny(unsafe)]`.
 (TODO))

 It also does mutability and pin projection, while being economical regarding text size…

-Basically I needed something that's a bit less fancy than the existing solutions, and it escalated a bit.
+> Basically I needed something that's a bit less fancy than the existing solutions,
+> and it escalated a bit for there.

 Originally developed as part of [`rhizome`](https://crates.io/crates/rhizome) but now separate, this crate also works very well in combination with [`pinus`](https://crates.io/crates/pinus).